maxAubain/browsershot/README.md

   * Implement management of database queries (Jobs) to retrieve the screenshot(s) from a past job.
     * Add method to "show" URLs and images from a given Job.

+**Additional Features Back End**
+* Feature: Message Queues
+  * Need to research about message queue implementation.

+**Additional Features Front End**
+* Feature: Input URLs
+  * Add view with form that receives a string of delimited URLs
+* Feature: Show job
+  * Add view that receives a job query and returns URLs and screenshots